gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 # Summary

-This document defines a SIL ownership model and a verifier for the model.
+This document defines a SIL ownership model and a compile time static verifier for the model.
 This will allow for static compile time verification that a SIL program satisfies all ownership model constraints.

-The SIL ownership model embeds ownership into SIL's SSA def-use edges.
+The proposed SIL ownership model embeds ownership into SIL's SSA def-use edges.
 This is accomplished by:

-1. Clarifying the relationship in between Values and Defs at the SIL level and separating `SILValue` and `ValueBase` from an API perspective by introducing the notion of a `ValueBundle`.
-This includes renaming `ValueBase` to `ValueDef`.
+1. Eliminating ownership representation issues in SIL.
+This implies:

+   a.
+Formalizing into SIL API's the difference in between defs (e.g. `SILInstruction`) and the values produced by defs (e.g. `SILValue`).
+This is needed to model values as having ownership and defs as not having ownership.
+The main implication here is that the two can no longer be implicitly convertable and the API must enforce this.

+   b.
+Introducing a new value called a `ValueBundle` that enables multiple return values to be implemented using projection operations.

 2. Specifying a set of ownership kinds and specifying a method for mapping a `SILValue` to an ownership kind.

 3. Specifying constraints on all `SILInstruction`s that constrain what ownership kinds their operands can have.

 4. Implementing a verifier to ensure that all `SILInstructions` are compatible with the ownership kind propagated by the `ValueDef` and that pseudo-linear dataflow constraints are maintained.

-# Modeling Values and Defs
+# Eliminating Ownership Representation Issues in SIL

-All values in SIL are defined via an assignment statement like the following:
+All values in SIL are defined via an assignment statement like: `<foo> = <bar>`.

-    <foo> = <bar>

-In SIL, we call `foo` a value that is produced by the def `bar`.
-Originally in SIL, these two concepts were represented by the `SILValue` and `ValueBase` classes.
-All `ValueBase` produced a list of `SILValue`s conceptually distinct from the `ValueBase`.
-With the decision to represent multiple return values as instruction projections instead of as a list of `SILValue`, this distinction in between a def and the values was lost, resulting in `SILValue` being used interchangeably with `ValueBase` throughout the compiler via the usage of operator-> and implicit conversions.
-This has worked ok until now, but implementing an ownership model at the SIL level exposes several representation issues with this model:
+In English, we say `foo` is a value that is defined by the def `bar`.
+Originally in SIL, these two concepts were distinct concepts represented by the `SILValue` and `ValueBase` classes.
+All `ValueBase` produced a list of `SILValue`s that from were related, but not equivalent to the `ValueBase`.
+With the decision to represent multiple return values as instruction projections instead of as a list of `SILValue`, this distinction in between a def and the values was lost, resulting in `SILValue` being used interchangeably with `ValueBase`.
+This exposes several representation issues when one attempts to add ownership to SIL:

-1. Defs (e.g. `SILInstruction`) do not have ownership.
-The value (e.g. `SILValue`) that is defined by a def is what has ownership properties.
-This suggests that from an API perspective, we must drive an explicit wedge in between `ValueBase` and `SILValue` by eliminating any ability to implicitly convert in between the without the usage of a named method.
+1. Values have ownership, while the defs that define the values do not.
+This implies that defs and values *should not* be interchangeable.
+Thus we must modify the APIs that relate `ValueBase` and `SILValue` to enforce this separation.
 2. Multiple return values via projections can not be represented in SIL.
 This is necessary for allowing for an efficient destructure take operation.
 This suggests that we must introduce a special form of value that is used to